-- 1. An employee, in his or her State employment capacity, may not participate in a matter in which he or she, certain relatives (spouse, father, mother, sister, brother, or child), or entities in which he or she has an interest. - 2.
+- 1. An employee, in his or her State employment capacity, may not participate in a matter in which he or she, or certain relatives (spouse, father, mother, sister, brother, or child), has an interest. - 2.
 An employee may not participate in a matter involving as a party a business entity in which he or she or certain relatives (spouse, father, mother, sister, brother, or child) may have employment, prospective employment, contractual or creditor relationships. - 3.
 An employee may not have financial interests in or be employed by an entity regulated by the agency with which he or she is affiliated.
 Employment includes membership on a private board of directors having such a relationship, even if there is no compensation paid to the employee for participation on the board of directors. - 4.
 An employee may not have a financial interest in, or be employed by, an entity having or negotiating a contract with the agency with which the employee is affiliated.
 Employment includes membership on a private board of directors having such a relationship, even if there is no compensation paid to the employee for participation on the board of directors. - 5.
 An employee may not hold any secondary employment relationship that would impair the employee's impartiality and independence of judgment. - 6.
 An employee may not intentionally use the prestige of the employee's office for his or her own private gain or that of another, influence the award of a State or local contract to a specific person, initiate a solicitation for a person to retain the compensated services of a lobbyist, or use public resources or title to solicit a political contribution. - 7.
 An employee whose duties include matters substantially relating to the subject matter of any contract with the State, while a State employee, may not become an employee of the party contracting with the State. - 8.
 An employee may not assist or represent any party for contingent compensation in any matter involving any State agency except in a judicial or quasi-judicial proceeding.
 An employee of the judicial branch may not represent any party before a court or agency of the judicial branch.

 - 9. A former State employee may not assist or represent anyone, for compensation, other than the State in a case, contract, or other specific matter involving the State, if that matter is one in which the employee significantly participated as a State employee. - 10.
-A State employee may not solicit any gift, and may not knowingly accept any gift, directly or indirectly, from any person, whom the State employee, knows or has reason to know: - a. is doing or seeking to business of any kind with the employee's agency; - b. is engaged in activities that are regulated or controlled by the employee's agency; - c. has financial interests that may be substantially affected in a specific way by the employee; or - d. is a lobbyist with respect to the matters within the employee's functional jurisdiction.
+A State employee may not solicit any gift, and may not knowingly accept any gift, directly or indirectly, from any person, whom the State employee, knows or has reason to know: - a. is doing or seeking to do business of any kind with the employee's agency; - b. is engaged in activities that are regulated or controlled by the employee's agency; - c. has financial interests that may be substantially affected in a specific way by the employee; - d. is a lobbyist with respect to the matters within the employee's functional jurisdiction; or - e. is an association, or an entity acting on behalf of an association, that is engaged only in representing counties or municipal corporations.